datalad/datalad/paper.md

 ## DataLad core

-The `datalad` Python package provides both a Python library and a command line tool which expose core DataLad functionality to fulfill a wide range of dRDM use cases for any domain.
+The `datalad` Python package provides both a Python library and a command line tool which expose core DataLad functionality to fulfill a wide range of decentralized RDM use cases for any domain.
 All DataLad commands operate on *DataLad datasets*.
 On a technical level, DataLad datasets are just Git (with optional git-annex for data) repositories with additional metadata and configuration.
 On a conceptual level, they constitute an overlay structure that allows to version control files of any size, track and publish files in a distributed fashion, and record, publish, and execute actionable provenance of files and file transformations.